-Despite these successes, LGBT employees appear to be less successful in the recruitment process than heterosexual people.
-Although people who are lesbian, gay, bisexual or transgender make up a disproportionately high percentage of applications for Council jobs (6.9%) they were less likely to be invited to interview (55.7%) than people who are heterosexual or straight (59.7%), and were less likely to be appointed (12.5%) than people who are heterosexual or straight (14.3%).
-However, in 2022, the percentage of starters who are LGBT (5.3%) was higher than the background rates.
+LGBT employees were as successful in the recruitment process as heterosexual people.
+Although people who are lesbian, gay, bisexual or transgender make up a disproportionately high percentage of applications for Council jobs (6.0%) they were as likely to be invited to interview (65.8%) as people who are heterosexual or straight (65.7%), but were more likely to be appointed (16.7%) than people who are heterosexual or straight (15.6%).
+However, in 2022, the percentage of starters who are LGBT dropped from 5.3% in 2021 to 0.8% in 2022, significantly lower than the background rate.
+This, too, may be due to new starters not entering their diversity data into the HR system.

 When the age profile of LGBT employees is compared with the national profile, the Redcar and Cleveland figures are significantly lower than the national.
-This could be linked to the high non-disclosure rate for this data (42%) which raises questions about how comfortable LGBT employees feel about disclosure and how confident they are that it will remain confidential.
+This could be linked to the high non-disclosure rate for this data (43%) which raises questions about how comfortable LGBT employees feel about disclosure and how confident they are that it will remain confidential.

-Also of concern is the average length of service of LGBT employees (2 and a half years) compared to all employees (10 years).
-However, as half of LGBT employees are under 35 years old, this may be a symptom of youthful ambition rather than frustration at lack of progression or a reaction to discriminatory behaviour of colleagues and managers.
+Also of concern is the average length of service of LGBT employees (4 years) compared to all employees (9 years).